Pages: 1

 libalure-dev libvorbisfile3 libvorbis-dev libdumb1-dev - All of these are for sound.
 OpenAL (ALURE) is the sound system used by ENIGMA.
 Vorbis and Dumb just give additional file formats OpenAL can playback.

-Offline (Male) Goombert
+Offline (Unknown gender) Goombert

 Developer